 - Applicants must be currently enrolled in one of HECUA’s member colleges/universities.

-- Applicants must have a program application on file for a semester-long domestic or international HECUA program (HECUA’s short-term programs are not eligible).
+- Applicants must have a program application on file for a semester-long US or international HECUA program (HECUA’s short-term programs are not eligible).

 Scholarship for Social Justice (up to $1,500)

 - Applicant must be a first-generation college student, a student from a low-income family (family’s taxable income for the preceding year did not exceed 150 percent of the poverty level amount), have an undocumented or refugee immigration status, and/or a student of color.

 - Applicant must be currently enrolled in one of HECUA’s member colleges/universities.

-- Applicant must have a program application on file for a semester-long domestic or international HECUA program (HECUA’s short-term programs are not eligible).
+- Applicant must have a program application on file for a semester-long US or international HECUA program (HECUA’s short-term programs are not eligible).

 Scholarship for Community Engagement (up to $750 for semester-long programs, and $500 for short-term programs)

-HECUA provides a number of these $750 scholarships each semester to students who have worked for social change and whose future goals will be strengthened by a HECUA semester program.
-A few smaller awards in the amount of up to $500 are also made to students participating in January-term or summer programs.
+HECUA provides a number of these $750 scholarships each semester to students who have demonstrated commitment to working for social change whose future goals will be strengthened by a HECUA program.
+Smaller awards up to $500 are available to students participating in January-term or summer programs.

-- Applicants must be enrolled in a HECUA program (semester-long or short-term programs abroad or in the U.S. are all eligible).
+- Applicants must be enrolled in a HECUA program.

 - Applicants must have a demonstrated commitment to working for social change.

 How to Apply

 Complete the application online using one of the links above.
 You may apply for only one scholarship per HECUA program.
-If you are participating in a second HECUA program and have already received a HECUA scholarship, you may apply for an additional scholarship for that second program.
+If you are participating in a second HECUA program and have already received a HECUA scholarship, you may apply for an additional scholarship for your second program.